MagicJinn/SDLS/README.md

 dotnet restore
 ```

 After this, you need to acquire some DLLs SDLS relies on.
-Create a `dependencies` folder, and find `JsonFx.dll`, `Sunless.Game.dll`, `Failbetter.Core.dll` and `UnityEngine.UI.dll` in your `SunlessSea\Sunless Sea_Data\Managed` folder.
+Create a `dependencies` folder, and find `JsonFx.dll`, `Sunless.Game.dll`, `Failbetter.Core.dll`, `UnityEngine.UI.dll` and `Ionic.Zip.dll` in your `SunlessSea\Sunless Sea_Data\Managed` folder.
 Copy them into the `dependencies` folder.
 After this, you should be able to compile the project with the following commands:

 Build in debug mode (will include DLog):